11 Policy Considerations for Implementing Responsible AI

 11 policy considerations for implementing Responsible AI

-WWT has nearly a decade of experience creating guardrails to manage AI products.
+WWT has over a decade of experience creating guardrails to manage AI products.
 We've helped clients safely leverage AI to achieve outcomes such as power consumption savings that range from 17 to 30 percent; improved employee health and safety management through fine-tuned LLMs; reduced a carbon footprint by 180 tons; and achieved cost reductions by optimizing data center cooling capacity.
 Our practical approach to AI solution development and delivery, applied to these real-world examples, integrates the concept of Responsible AI throughout.

 We are committed to helping our clients understand how to apply UNESCO's 11 policy considerations for pursuing Responsible AI when developing, testing and deploying their own AI solutions.